 With many fall fairs and events across the entire region, it’s easy to organize a fun weekend outing.
 Use this featured list on the Kawarthas Northumberland trip planner to discover your favourite event, or scan the list below and see what piques your interest.

 A five-day extravaganza, the Lindsay Exhibition (Or “LEX” for short) is the largest annual event in the City of Kawartha Lakes.
-It can also claim the largest single-room building in Eastern Ontario, a two thousand seat grandstand, and “largest milking shorthorn show anywhere in Canada.”
+It can also claim the largest single-room building in Eastern Ontario, a two-thousand-seat grandstand, and “largest milking shorthorn show anywhere in Canada.”
 If you don’t know what that is, the Lindsay Ex is a great place to get educated on local agriculture and livestock.
-Families with kids will appreciate the petting zoo, and curious youngsters will be engaged by the Animals of Wizardry exhibit featuring owls, bats, spiders, and snakes.
+Families with kids will appreciate the petting zoo, and curious youngsters can learn some impressive tricks and skills at the Circus Play Zone.

 While strolling the midway you stand a good chance of encountering colourful performers, such as stilt-walking stunt ventriloquist Tim Holland.
 Indoors you’ll find home and trades shows, a flea market, and craft exhibits.
-Featured performances include the Woofjocks Canine All Stars dog show, aerial feats by the Canadian Forces Skyhawks parachute team, and the Pro Street Semis truck pull — the latter boasting machines so powerful they aren’t even street legal.
-Overall the LEX is a celebration of rural culture with a range of entertainment options – visit www.lindsayex.com for more info.
+Featured performances include the Woofjocks Canine All Stars dog show and the Pro Street Semis truck pull — the latter boasting machines so powerful they aren’t even street legal.
+Overall the LEX is a celebration of rural culture with a range of entertainment options.
+Visit www.lindsayex.com for more info.

 Established 1858, the Bobcaygeon Fall Fair brands itself “the Daddy of ‘Em All.”
-To celebrate the fair’s 160th year downtown storefronts will feature decorative window displays.
+The 161st year of the fair features a craft beer tasting on Saturday afternoon.
 Visitors can expect plenty of live music, including a special Saturday Night Dance.
 Charmingly, the fair’s dog show was started in 1972 for children who did not have farm animals, and features categories led by kids.
-Later in the evening, join the crowds at the raucous demolition derby.
+Start the weekend early by joining the crowds at the raucous demolition derby on Thursday evening.
 Other events include a Saturday parade and a talent show open to the public — visit bobcaygeonfair.com for details.

 Lang Pioneer Village provides an unusually immersive take on Peterborough County history.
 Not only does it feature over twenty-five restored and furnished buildings dating from between 1825 and 1899, it hosts villagers in authentic period costumes demonstrating the lifestyles of ages past.
-A working blacksmith’s forge, printing press, and a fully functional Jacquard Loom are among the attractions, and the late September Apple Fest fits seamlessly with the usual offerings.
-Take a horse and wagon ride near the beautiful Indian River, catch some old-time inflected music by Cheryl Casselman and the Dandelion Wine Band, then watch a broad axe hand-hewing demo and gain a new appreciation for the woodworkers of old.
+A working blacksmith’s forge, printing press, and a fully functional Jacquard Loom are among the attractions, and the early October Apple Fest fits seamlessly with the usual offerings.
+Take a horse and wagon ride near the beautiful Indian River, catch some old-time inflected music by the Lang Traditional Music Club, then watch the fibre, spinning and dyeing demonstrations and gain a new appreciation for the artisans of old.

 History buffs will be in their element, but you don’t have to be a scholar to appreciate the sweet treats and fresh-pressed cider served up at the Cider Mill.
 Check out http://www.langpioneervillage.ca and don’t miss a unique attraction at one of the most evocative times of year.

-The Norwood Fair is also marking its 150th year in 2018, and has chosen “Proud of the Past, Poised for the Future” as its theme to celebrate the sesquicentennial.
+The Norwood Fair is also marking its 151st year in 2019, and has chosen “Scarecrows and Fence Rows” as its theme – sure to inspire some amusing entries.
 Taking place over the Thanksgiving weekend means tables stuffed with breads, pies, sausages, and other seasonal delights, or you might hit the midway for classics like funnel cake and taffy.
 Check out the massive, improbable-looking pumpkins at the giant pumpkin weigh-in, and take in some art and photography exhibits while you’re indoors.
 Ogle the rides at the antique car show, and get some laughs at the surprisingly nail-biting competition that is the lawn tractor race.

 Equestrians will appreciate the horse events, featuring impressively large breeds such as Percherons, Clydesdales, and Belgians.
 The Ontario Xtreme Cowboy event will test a horse rider’s ability through a series of obstacles.
 The Norwood Fair is a major event in the region, with offerings for all tastes see www.norwoodfair.com to start planning your itinerary.